jagenjo/GTR_Framework/README.md

 OpenGL C++ Framework used for the Grafics a Temps Real course at Universitat Pompeu Fabra.

 It imports GLTF and PNGs.

+## Compile

+### Windows
+Open the solution in the Visual Studio folder using Visual Studio 2019.

+### OSX
+Open the XCode solution

+### Linux
+apt-get install libsdl2-dev
+apt-get install libglew-dev

+Use the makefile:
+make